 Seven directors will be elected at the Annual Meeting.
 Upon the recommendation of the nominating and governance committee, the board of directors has nominated for election the seven persons named below.
 Each has consented to being named a nominee and will, if elected, serve until the next Annual Meeting of Shareholders or until a successor is duly elected.
 There are no family relationships between any director and any executive officer.
-Each nominee listed below is currently a director of Proto Labs, and each has been duly elected by the shareholders.
+Other than Sujeet Chand and Donald G. Krantz, each nominee listed below is currently a director of Proto Labs and has been duly elected by the shareholders.
+Mr. Chand and Dr. Krantz were nominated by the board of directors in March 2017 to stand for election at the Annual Meeting.
+Lawrence J. Lukis and Brian K. Smith, who currently serves as directors, have decided not to seek reelection at the Annual Meeting and will cease serving as directors upon conclusion of the Annual Meeting.